From simplicial Chern-Simons theory to the shadow invariant II: Introduction

 \section{Introduction}

 Recall from \cite{Ha7a} that our goal is to find, for manifolds $M$ of the form $M=\Sigma \times S^1$, a rigorous realization of the non-Abelian Chern-Simons path integral in the torus gauge.
-We want to achieve this with the help of a suitable ``discretization approach''.
-In \cite{Ha7a} we introduced such an approach but we omitted the proof of the main result, i.e. Theorem 6.4 in \cite{Ha7a}.
-In the present paper we will finally prove Theorem 6.4 of \cite{Ha7a} (= Theorem \ref{main_theorem} in Sec. \ref{subsec4.10} below).
+We want to achieve this with the help of a suitable ``simplicial'' approach.
+In \cite{Ha7a} we introduced such an approach and stated without proof our main result, i.e. Theorem 6.4 in \cite{Ha7a} (= Theorem \ref{main_theorem} in Sec. \ref{subsec4.10} below, to be proven in Sec. \ref{sec5} below).

+In the present paper we will briefly recall the simplicial approach in \cite{Ha7a}.
+In order to understand the motivation for some of the definitions and constructions (e.g. in Sec. \ref{subsec4.1} and Sec. \ref{subsec4.3} below) the reader will probably find it helpful to have a look at Sec.
+5 in \cite{Ha7a} (and at Sec.
+1 and Sec.
+3 of \cite{Ha7a}).